vermamohini/bus-reservation-system/README.md

 ## Booking-Service
 The purpose of this service to add a new booking and cancel any existing booking.

-While creating booking, this service calls "busInventory/seats/{busNumber}" endpoint on inventory-service to check if there is avaiable seats for particular bus number.
-In case inventory-service is not avaiable then a retry is done five times after which a fallback inventory of 0 is returned.
+While creating booking, this service calls "busInventory/seats/{busNumber}" endpoint on inventory-service to check if there is available seats for particular bus number.
+In case inventory-service is not available then a retry is done 5 times after which a fallback inventory of 0 is returned.
 This is implemented using Resilience4j.
+The call to inventory-service from booking-service is implemented using spring-cloud-starter-openfeign.

 This service produces message to different queues.
 The details are listed below